jimhigson/oboe.js/writing/main/5_Implementation.md

 the overall computation may be higher, the total performance of the system should be improved.

-Javascript is of course an imperative language but over many iterations Oboe has tended towards a declarative style.
-In incrementalContentBuilder.js programming was initially stateful and procedural, reading like the instructions to perform a task.
-Over many refactors the flavour of the code has changed, the reading now tending towards a description of desired behaviour.

 Incrementally building up the content
 -------------------------------------